Insurance claims show just how many people get opioid prescriptions

 More than one in five people insured by Blue Cross and Blue Shield were prescribed an opioid painkiller at least once in 2015, the insurance company reported Thursday.

-And claims for opioid addiction and dependence spiked nearly six-fold between 2010 and 2016, the company said.
+And claims for opioid addiction and dependence surged nearly 500 percent between 2010 and 2016, the company said.

 The report, which covers 30 million people with Blue Cross and Blue Shield insurance in 2015, supports what experts have been saying: much, if not most, of the opioid overdose epidemic is being driven by medical professionals who are prescribing the drugs too freely.